Skip to main content

 By default, Astronomer comes with an ingress controller to service Kubernetes ingress objects.
 The default Astronomer ingress controller can co-exist with any other ingress controllers on the cluster.

-While using the default ingress controller is the best choice for most organizations, you might need to exclusively use a pre-existing ingress controller due to complex regulatory and compliance requirements.
-This guide provides steps for configuring your own ingress controller for use with the Astronomer platform.
+Using the default ingress controller is the best choice for most organizations, but you might need to use a pre-existing ingress controller exclusively due to complex regulatory and compliance requirements.
+This guide provides steps for configuring your own ingress controller to use with the Astronomer platform.

 • Your ingress controller must service ingresses from the Astronomer Platform namespace, as well as all namespaces that host Airflow.